So you signed up for the big 42.2. Congratulations. You’re about to embark on something 99% of people won’t even dare to think about.

 Who am I?

-I’m not a running coach, and I’m not a champion runner.
+I’m not specifically a running coach, and I’m not a champion runner.
 I’ve run quite a few marathons though, and finished a full Ironman, and I’ve done it all following a low carb diet.
 So I know a little about what it takes to get across the line on race day.

 The reason I’m writing this guide is because when I ran my first marathon and wanted to continue my keto diet, I couldn’t find a guide out there to help me do it.